Rental Inspection Photography FAQ Contact

 • Community documentation

-Every element is rated using a consistent condition scale:
+Every item is rated using a consistent condition scale:

 New Good Acceptable Worn Damaged Not tested